 The OCP's current designation for the property is "Institutional", which does not support an option for standalone residential uses.
-Therefore, the proposed amendment to the Official Community Plan Bylaw, 2018, No. 2922 would consist of an amendment to Schedule 'A' being the Present Land Use Designations Map, and Schedule 'B' being the Proposed Land Use Designations Map, by creating a site specific Land Use Designation for the subject site that would allow exclusive medium density residential uses, and institutional uses (church, ministry centre and cemetery).
+Therefore, the proposed amendment to the Official Community Plan Bylaw, 2018, No. 2922 would consist of an amendment to Schedule 'A' being the 'Present Land Use Designations Map', and Schedule 'B' being the 'Proposed Land Use Designations Map', by creating a site specific Land Use Designation (St. Peter and St. Paul's) for the subject site that would allow exclusive medium density residential uses, and institutional uses (church, ministry centre and cemetery).

-There is an existing active Development Permit on this property, dating from 1999 (DP No. 16/98 and No. 16/99), that would need to be discharged before final Adoption of new bylaws.
-The applicant has expressed an interest in entering into a Section 219 Covenant that would govern the form and character of the new building as opposed to creating a unique development permit area and guidelines for this site.
+There is an existing active Development Permit on this property, dating from 1999 (DP No. 16/98 and No. 16/99), that would need to be discharged before final adoption of new bylaws.